 A good source of free cards is a printing company.
 When greeting card sample books become outdated, they're thrown away, but people who work at printing companies or quick print shops usually are happy to give them to you.
 Also, ask friends and relatives to save their old greeting cards.

-Visit Paper University to learn more about paper.
+Visit http://www.paperrecycles.org/about/about-af-pa to learn more about the American Forest and Paper Association site to learn more about paper, its history, and recycling.
 You can play games, make art, do science activities with paper, and learn some interesting facts about this valuable product.

 Volume 21 No. 2